Essendant: Distribution

+Essendant's network of 20+ distribution centers allows the company to ship most products overnight to more than 90% of the U.S. and next day delivery to major cities in Canada.

+Essendant services and distributes 2,000 brands and 80,000 SKUs across all major channels to their customer base of 30,000 resellers.

 History

 Essendant was incorporated in 1922 under the name Utility Supply Company in Chicago by partners Harry Hecktman and Morris Wolf.
 During the early 1930s, the company published its first office products catalog.
 The concept was such a success that the business was further expanded with the opening of its first retail store in 1937.
 In the early 1950s, in addition to its catalog and retail operation, management recognized growing opportunities in the office products wholesale business.
 In 1970, the company opened its first distribution center.
 As time passed, the company found it difficult to compete as both a retailer and wholesaler.
 So, in 1978, the retail operations were sold and the company began to operate exclusively as an office products wholesaler.

-To provide the capital to further its growth, Essendant incorporated and then went public in 1981 as United Stationers Inc. (USTR) on the NASDAQ.
+Essendant incorporated and went public in 1981 as United Stationers Inc. (USTR) on the NASDAQ.
 In 1984, the company established MicroUnited to capitalize on the growth in the computer supplies sector.
 The company's MicroUnited division focused on the distribution of peripherals and supplies to computer products resellers.
-Essendant recognized that its marketing programs and distribution infrastructure would be attractive to customers within other industries.

-In June 2002, the company announced that, as part of its succession plan, Richard W. Gochnauer, 52, would become the company's chief operating officer and a member of the board of directors, when he joined the company on July 22.
+In June 2002, the company announced that, as part of its succession plan, Richard W. Gochnauer, would become the company's chief operating officer and a member of the board of directors upon his start at the company in July.

 In September 2008, the company pioneered the use of data analytics to illustrate the Value of Wholesale to distribution (aka VOW Program).

 In December 2010, the company announced that P. Cody Phipps, the company's chief operating officer, would become president and CEO when Richard W. Gochnauer, CEO, retired at the annual shareholders’ meeting in May 2011.